feignOP/FEM-Linearelasticity-Solver/README.md

-# 2D Linear Elasticity FEM Solver (Python)
+# Linear Elasticity FEM Solver (Python)

-This repository contains a modular finite element framework for solving two dimensional linear elasticity problems.
+This repository contains a modular finite element framework for solving linear elasticity problems.
 The code is structured to clearly separate FEM utilities, physics kernels, drivers, and post processing.

 ## Overview